ShahzaibAhmad05/PrintStruct/README.md

 This is **YOUR** tool.
 Issues and pull requests are welcome.

 Gitree is kept intentionally small and readable, so contributions that preserve simplicity are especially appreciated.
+## 🔄 CI / CD Pipeline

+Gitree uses **GitHub Actions** to automatically verify code quality and stability.

+### When does it run?
+The CI pipeline runs on:
+- Every push to the repository
+- Every pull request

+### What does it do?
+The pipeline performs automated checks such as:
+- Setting up the Python environment
+- Installing project dependencies
+- Running linters to enforce code style
+- Executing tests to ensure existing functionality is not broken

+### Implementation details
+The CI configuration is defined in the following directory:
+.github/workflows/

+Each workflow file specifies:
+- Trigger conditions (push, pull request)
+- The Python version(s) used
+- The commands executed during the pipeline

+If any step fails, the pipeline will fail and the pull request cannot be merged until the issue is resolved.